lsymds/sieve/README.md

 # sieve

-A pass through API or proxy that lets you monitor (in realtime) requests made from your applications to external HTTP- based services.
+A pass-through proxy for development purposes that lets you monitor requests made from your applications to external HTTP-based services.